Best Times to Visit Marseille, France

 Frequently Asked Questions

-When's the absolute best time to visit Marseille to avoid the worst crowds but still enjoy the weather?
+When is the absolute best time to visit Marseille to truly soak in the atmosphere without the overwhelming crowds?

-How easy is it to get around Marseille without a car, especially if I want to explore beyond the Vieux Port?
+Is it easy to get around Marseille without a car, especially to reach the Calanques?

 Ready to Plan Your Trip?